Vergleich

 This assay is based on an adaptation of the original method of Shelanski et al. and Lee et al. (1, 2), which demonstrated that light is scattered by microtubules to an extent that is proportional to the concentration of microtubule polymer.
 The resulting polymerization curve is representative of the three phases of microtubule polymerization, namely nucleation, growth and steady state equilibrium.
 See the About Tubulin page for more information.
 The assay is optimized for a 96-well format for low CVs and efficient sample handling.

-If you are interested in using either of these tubulin polymerization assays in a high throughput setting, please contact our technical service department for advice and bulk quotes.
+If you are interested in using either of these tubulin polymerization assays in a high throughput setting, please contact us for advice and bulk quotes.

 Delivery Time